bcgov/MyGovBC-MSP/README.md

 Recommended minimum width 320px of device.

 ## Content Author Prerequisites
-* A GitHub account with 2fa enabled
+* A GitHub account with 2fa enabled.
-* Write access to this repository
+* Write access to this repository.

 ## Content Authoring
 Most of the application text is configurable.
 General procedure: